20481A5450/WebCrawler/README.md

 # WebCrawler

-### This WebCrawler designed by scrapy where the web crawler, crawls through this website https://www.takeofftalent.com/ and some other and display's the results in here.

 | Position        | Company                | Location                 | Job type  | Job mode | Job requisition id | Years of experience | Job link |
 |-----------------|------------------------|---------------------------|-----------|----------|--------------------|---------------------|----------|